HCOS: Phase 2 Health and Safety Plan

 - Students will be instructed to bring personally labeled supplies.
-Shared items will be removed or cleaned between uses.
+Shared supplies and equipment will be removed or cleaned between uses.

 Personal Protective Equipment

-- Students who can not tolerate wearing a mask are exempt from doing so with a note from a professional.
+- Those who can not tolerate wearing a mask for health and behavioural reasons are exempt from doing so.

 Providing Names and Contact Information of Participants to Health Professionals